-Gas Accessible parts of the system were visually inspected without removing fittings.
+Gas Accessible parts of the system were visually inspected with syst Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the main supply with the meter located in an external inspection box.
-Water thanking the second section is Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Mains supply of gas.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Cold water is from the public main and where seen plumber fittings were of copper and PVC pipework.
-The cold water tank in the roof void appears to be PVC although fully insulated and not closely inspectable.
-The sanitary arrangements comprise a four piece white suite in the main bathroom and three piece white suite in the en suite shower room.
-Harding and Hard contain A Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Mains supply of water.
+There is a three piece bathroom suite.
+No inspection has been possible to flooring timbers beneath any sanitary fitting, kitchen appliances or other wet areas was possible.
+Timbers are assumed to be in a satisfactory condition.
+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property has a system of central heating via radiators.
-The gas boiler is located within the kitchen and also provides hot water.
-There is an insulated hot water storage tank within the roof void.
-Drainage Drainage covers etc. were not lifted. · · Neither drains nor drainage systems were tested.
-Foul and surface water drainage appears to be to main public sewer.
-Fire amake and burnley alarma Vigually inspected Fire, smoke and burglar alarms Visually inspected.
+Heating is by means of a gas fired central heating system.
+The system is fired by a Heatline boiler.
+Radiators are installed within.
+Drainage Drainage covers etc. were not lifted.
+Neither drains nor drainage systems were tested.
+All foul and surface water drainage is assumed to be to the main public sewer.
+The system was not tested.
+Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-Smoke alarm present.
+Upgrading of smoke detectors may be required.
 Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
 If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
 If no inspection was possible, this will be stated.
 If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.